Rishabbh-Sahu/Rishabbh-Sahu/README.md

 - 🌱 Learning autoencoders, self-supervised learning, optimization, time series analysis using deep learning, linear programming (optimization), anomaly detection, feature learning, MLOps (ML pipeline), model interpretability (Explicable AI), ablation study

 - 👀 Interested in doing research work/consulting assignments by sharing, learning and exploring to/from open source communities.
-Motivated to create numerous projects in the field of AI.
+Motivated to create numerous projects in the field of AI

-- 👯 Looking to collaborate on ML/DL projects and Kaggle competitions.
+- 👯 Looking to collaborate on ML/DL projects and Kaggle competitions

 <br />
 About my work: